NativeScript/docs-v7/ui/action-bar.md

 We will include only the `ActionBar` tag in the rest of the code-snippets in this article.
 {% endnativescript %}
 {% angular %}
-To define the action bar include the `ActionBar` tag inside a component template:
+To define the ActionBar include the `ActionBar` tag inside a component template:
 ```XML
 <ActionBar title="Custom Title"></ActionBar>
 ```
 If more than one component defines an `ActionBar` - the last definition will be respected.
-You can also [add items to the current action bar](#adding-actions-to-existing-action-bar).
+You can also [add items to the current ActionBar](#adding-actions-to-existing-action-bar).

->Note: To show the action bar on the initial page of you application use the `startPageActionBarHidden: false` app option when bootstrapping the application.
+>Note: To show the ActionBar on the initial page of you application use the `startPageActionBarHidden: false` app option when bootstrapping the application.

 ```TypeScript
 nativeScriptBootstrap(AppComponent, [CUSTOM_PROVIDERS], { startPageActionBarHidden: false });